Honor-and-Valor/Guild-Code/README.md

 ## CHAPTER 3—OFFENSES IN FORMAL COMBAT

 ### §201.
 Desertion
-Any member of the guild who uses an ability (e.g. [Vanish](https://www.wowhead.com/classic/spell=1857/vanish), [Feign Death](https://www.wowhead.com/classic/spell=5384/feign-death)) or item (e.g. [Hearthstone](https://www.wowhead.com/classic/item=6948/hearthstone), [Flask of Petrification](https://www.wowhead.com/classic/item=13506/flask-of-petrification)) to flee combat with intent to evade the possible failure of the engagement and without consent from the leader of the party or raid in which the member was joined when combat began is guilty of desertion.
+Any member of the guild who uses an ability (e.g. [Vanish](https://www.wowhead.com/classic/spell=1857/vanish), [Feign Death](https://www.wowhead.com/classic/spell=5384/feign-death)) or item (e.g. [Hearthstone](https://www.wowhead.com/classic/item=6948/hearthstone), [Flask of Petrification](https://www.wowhead.com/classic/item=13506/flask-of-petrification)) to flee combat with intent to evade the possible failure of the engagement and without consent from the leader of the party or raid in which the member was joined when combat began and prior to when a reasonable and knowledgable combatant would conclude the remaning in combat is futile is guilty of desertion.

 Any person found guilty of desertion or attempt to desert shall be punished by lifetime dismissal from the guild or such other punishment as an adjudicator may direct.